pepopo978/Cursive/README.md

 Multicurse will only ever target enemies that are already in combat (except if you target a mob directly first) to prevent pulling things you didn't intend like marked patrols.

+Mobs with raid marks or your current target will be displayed first.

+Mobs will higher max hp will be displayed first before lower max hp mobs.
+The way this works to improve performance is that it just calculates the average max hp of active mobs and displays anything over the average first.

+You can ignore mobs based on their unit name using the ignored mob list filter.
+It is comma separated and you need to press enter to get it to save.
+For example can do:
+`whelp,scarab` to ignore all mobs with those strings in their name.